drewxs/coversy/server/README.md

 ### Configuration

-Include the server .env file in the root of this directory.
+Include client .env in root ('/server).
+Do not modify .env.test file.

 ### Development